Keycaps Guide

 The best keycaps:

-- Match your keyboard layout
+- Match your layout

 - Fit your budget

-- Look aesthetically pleasing to YOU
+- Look good to you

 - Feel comfortable to type on